echo3/echo3/README.md

     Echo3Extras project's Rich Text Editor component uses this feature to display a menu bar, dialogs, color selection controls, toolbars and other user interface elements.
-By writing the Rich Text Editor as a client-side Echo application, a lot of time was saved and the editor is more feature- rich as a result.
+By writing the Rich Text Editor as a client-side Echo application, a lot of time was saved and the editor is more feature rich as a result.

 ### Java-like Development in JavaScript (CoreJS Library):